I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-(Other stories claim the coin never reached its intended recipient and it remains a mystery of how it started settling accounts in New York).
+(Other stories claim the coin never reached its intended recipient and it remains a mystery of how it started paying for things in New York).

 Armed with the information about how the Soviets hid their messages, agents found intelligence in Maki/Häyhänen’s home that helped them catch a couple of spies.

 One was Emil R. Goldfus, a photographer, whose real name was Rudolf Abel.
 When agents raided his apartment they found a treasure trove of missives, fake passports, and identities.

 Goldfus/Abel was given a 30-year sentence but only served four.
 In 1962, he was exchanged for the U.S. spy plane pilot Francis Gary Powers who was in prison in the USSR.